String theory in twistor space and minimal tension holography: Non-linearly realised supersymmetry

-A crucial point here is that the form of this action has been determined purely on algebraic grounds, by studying the symmetry structure as done in \cite{Hughes:1986dn}.
+where $x$ is shorthand for $(y, \bar{y}, \vartheta_{ A }, \bar{\vartheta}_{ A })$.
+A crucial point here is that the general structure of this action has been determined purely on algebraic grounds, by studying the symmetry structure as done in \cite{Hughes:1986dn}.
 Yet, it now appears to be of the form of a sigma model action, with worldsheet coordinates given by the $(y,\vartheta_A)$.
-Namely, it is natural to view $(y,\bar{y})$ as complex coordinates on a patch in $\C$.
-Since we initiated this discussion in \S\ref{sec:boundary_pbgs} by restricting to a patch on our spacetime $\C\P^{1|2}$, we promote $(y,\bar{y})$ to more generally be coordinates on a Riemann surface.
+It is natural to view $(y,\bar{y})$ as complex coordinates on a patch in $\C$.
+We initiated this discussion in \S\ref{sec:boundary_pbgs} by restricting to a patch on the boundary $\C\P^{1|2}$, so more generally we promote $(y,\bar{y})$ to be coordinates on a Riemann surface.
 We introduce a canonical choice of complex structure along with appropriate gluing conditions for patches.
-Moreover, the $\vartheta_{ A }$ can now be thought of as worldsheet fermions, parameterising a super-Riemann surface.
+Moreover, the $\vartheta_{ A }$ can now be thought of as worldsheet fermions, parameterising a worldsheet with supercoordinates $(y, \bar{y}, \vartheta_{ A }, \bar{\vartheta}_{ A })$.

-In other words, for fully manifest spacetime supersymmetry in \eqref{eq:boundary_theory}, we should strictly embed a super-Riemann surface into the target space.
+In summary, consideration of the non-linear realisations appearing due to imposing the scaling constraint ${\cal C}_L=0$ lead us to conjecture that, for fully manifest spacetime supersymmetry in \eqref{eq:boundary_theory}, we should strictly embed a super-Riemann surface into the target superspace.
 The fermionic worldsheet coordinates are identified with the spacetime pure gauge fermionic degrees of freedom that are missing in conventional descriptions.
-Upon performing an appropriate conformal transformation, we may take $(y,\bar{y}) \mapsto (z,\bar{z})$ to describe our string in the usual conformal gauge.
-By integrating out the $\vartheta_{ A }$, we can in principle reduce this string theory to an ordinary Riemann surface embedding into target space (this Riemann surface is known as the reduced space \cite{Witten:2012bh,Witten:2012ga}).\\
+Typically, the procedure of \cite{Hughes:1986dn} introduces the bosonic worldsheet coordinates $(y,\bar{y})$ in static gauge.
+Upon performing an appropriate conformal transformation $(y,\bar{y}) \mapsto (z,\bar{z})$, we could instead describe this string theory in the usual complex coordinates.
+By integrating out the $\vartheta_{ A }$, we can in principle reduce this string theory to an ordinary Riemann surface embedding into supersymmetric target space.\\